boyang2022/pyaedt-toolkit-template/doc/source/Toolkit_template.rst

 Duplicate the template repository
 ---------------------------------

-Before you can push the template repository to your new repository, you must create the new repository on GitHub.com.
+Duplicate the template in a local repository and then push it in the GitHub repository created in the first step.

 #.
 Open Git Bash.